The City of Jackson still requires facial coverings as part of the "Mayor's Safe Recovery Jackson Order," now in effect.

 Begin your tour early with a visit to the Mississippi’s Governor’s Mansion – an antebellum island in the heart of Downtown Jackson.
 Designated as a National Historic Landmark, the mansion has served as the home of all Mississippi Governors since 1842 and is the second-oldest continuously occupied governor’s residence in the nation.
 Listen for the hum of voices from the past as you move through its stately rooms and hear the stories of her intriguing past.

-Upon leaving the cathedral, take heed of the grey stone building next door with the crenellated purple-faced clock tower.
+- Upon leaving the cathedral, take heed of the grey stone building next door with the crenelated purple-faced clock tower.
 Look up and see the Gargoyles standing guard overhead.
 Built in 1925, the building was headquarters for Mississippi’s first “home-owned” insurance company, the Lamar Life Building.
-Christian Welty, father of the internationally acclaimed writer, Eudora Welty, was a governing officer in this company and altered the architectural plans for a plain looking building to the more ornate to coordinate with the Gothic Style of the neighboring cathedral.
+Christian Welty, the father of the internationally acclaimed writer, Eudora Welty, was a governing officer in this company and altered the architectural plans for a plain-looking building to the more ornate to coordinate with the Gothic Style of the neighboring cathedral.

-The next stop is the Mississippi Museum of Art and a stroll through the permanent exhibits called The Mississippi Story.
+- The next stop is the Mississippi Museum of Art and a stroll through the permanent exhibits.
 Here you’ll come face to face with Mississippi’s past, present and future artists works, displayed in a majestic way in a museum without walls.
 This part of the museum is always free to everyone and provides many comfortable nooks with couches and comfortable seating to just sit awhile and enjoy the beauty around you.
-Check to see if there is a special exhibit in-house.
+Check to see if there is a special exhibit in-house*.
 There is sometimes an admission fee to view these, but they are always worth it.
 Tour time: 1 hour, but leave time to explore the Museum Store and outdoor art gardens.
 Contact 601-960-1515 to schedule a visit.
 Tue. – Sun., Closed Monday msmuseumart.org

-- Take in the Mississippi Music Experience Museum (Free) at The Iron Horse Grill while you enjoy a tasty lunch.
-Or, experience any of the wonderful restaurants in the Historic Fondren District ranging from Bar-B-Q to International cuisine; from fabulous burgers, New York Style pizza and New Orleans style seafood, and even an old-timey drugstore soda fountain.
+- Take in the Mississippi Music Experience Museum (free) at The Iron Horse Grill while you enjoy a tasty lunch.
+Or, experience any of the wonderful restaurants in the Historic Fondren District ranging from barbecue to International cuisine; from fabulous burgers, New York Style pizza and New Orleans-style seafood... even an old-time drug store soda fountain.
 You’ll also find lots of fun shopping in this eclectic, bustling neighborhood filled with small boutiques, art galleries, antique shops and a lot more.
 Or select from any of Jackson’s great group-friendly restaurants. theironhorsegrill.com and finditinfondren.com

 Now, it’s off to another adventure.